Rinthy-AI/gemm/gemm.md

 the corresponding column in `B`.
 We have to account for transposition of both inputs, but that can be done easily by swapping the arguments to the `IDX` macro.
 Finally, we scale the result by `alpha` and accumulate it into `C`.

+This function is only called when `DO_CPU_VERIFY` is `true`.
+For large matrices, this takes a long time.

 ```cpp
     INPUT_ELEMENT a, b;